Write

 Write may refer to any of the following:

-1. When referring to data or a storage device, writing is taking information and moving it to an alternate location.
+1. With data or a storage device, writing takes information and moves it to an alternate location.
 For example, saving data onto a diskette is the same as writing information to a diskette.
+In the picture, a yellow USB (universal serial bus) thumb drive has binary (0's and 1's) information going into it to help represent writable media.

-Almost all forms of media are writable, which means any information can be written to it.
-However, if a disk is write protected or you don't have permission to write to the media, you will receive a write error.
+Almost all media is writable, meaning any information can be written to it.
+However, you will receive a write error if a disk or drive is write-protected or you don't have permission to write to the media.

 In contrast to writing is reading.